shoshinflamingo/KataArchitecture2025/decisions/0003-use-separated-components-for-AI-tasks.md

 * Join with other components
 * Create AI separated components

+**Note**: we could have a different ADR per component but the drivers are very similar for all.

 ## Decision Outcome

 We chose to create AI separated components because: